 Academic Success Center (Tutoring Support)

-The Academic Success Center (ASC) at NOVA’s Alexandria Campus takes great pride in helping our students enhance their learning at all levels.
+The Academic Success Center (ASC) at the Alexandria Campus takes great pride in helping our students enhance their learning at all levels.
 ASC provides free peer tutoring services to all credit-seeking NOVA students.

-Tutoring services are generally available for, but not limited to Accounting, Biology, Chemistry, Computer Science, Economics, Math, Physics, Psychology, Sociology, World Languages and more.
+Tutoring services are generally available for Accounting, Biology, Chemistry, Computer Science, Economics, Math, Physics, Psychology, Sociology, World Languages and more.
 Students can expect individualized assistance from our exceptional tutors.

 Location: Bisdorf Building, AA 229

-Our services include individual and group training for faculty, staff and structured group sessions for students, assistance with graphic design and publications.
+Our services include individual and group training for faculty, staff and students.
 We assist faculty and staff with creating and updating their own websites.
-We offer students, faculty and staff equipment for check-out including mobile devices such as iPad Carts for classes and clickers
+We offer students, faculty and staff equipment like iPad Carts for classes and clickers that you can check out.

 Location: Bisdorf Building, AA 343